The sky blends into the sea and the rain slaps on to the sand as I start my holiday in Wales.

 This is so unusual.
 Does anyone here know anything?

 She offers me a little to taste on a spoon.
 It isn’t unpleasant but it’s cold, fishy and salty.
-I didn’t want anymore.
+I don’t want anymore.
 Apparently the best way to serve it is on toast but I don’t want to buy a tub to find out.

 Sitting on a damp bench looking out on Swansea Bay, Thomas, writing almost 100 years ago, got it right, there’s not much to admire.